pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 "Another one of your inventions?"

 "Naw man, Poutine.
 P-O-U-T-I-N-E. You take fries, right?
 And you put cheese curds on it.
-Then you get gravy all over them fries.
+Then you get gravy all over them fries, maybe add a little bacon.
 You *haaave* to try it sometime.
-Fuckin' delicious."
+It's fuckin' righteous."

 "I've never heard of it."